interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 The Clojure [Patterning library](https://github.com/interstar/Patterning-Core) is incorporated into Cardigan Bay so that patterns can be added to pages.

+Patterning has its own documentation / tutorial site at : <http://alchemyislands.com/tutorials/HelloWorld.html> which is, itself, a site made with CardiganBay.
+So everything you see there should also work here in this wiki.

-It isn't well documented yet.
-Partly because Patterning is still work in progress and the API / function names might well change.
-However this page contains a reasonably up-to-date overview of what you can do in Cardigan Bay.
-See also [[Patterning Examples]].
+Though because Patterning is still work in progress the API / function names might well change.

 ----
 ## Patterning Overview

-A basic pattern (also known as a "group") is a vector of SShapes.
+A basic pattern (also known as a "group") is made from SShapes.

 SShape stands for "styled shape" and is effectively the equivalent of a *path* in something like SVG.
-It consists of a vector of points + a map containing style information.
+It consists of a style information in a Clojure *map*, plus a Clojure vector of points.

 You make an SShape with something like

     (->SShape {:stroke (p-color 255 0 0) :stroke-weight 2
                :fill (p-color 200 100 100 100)}